 | Rebid speed | Rebuild the whole sheet | Duplicate and adjust the estimate |

 Take an illustrative scenario, not a real customer result: a 34-square asphalt tearoff on a two-story with a 7/12 back slope.
 Bid from the ground, you read it as 31 squares and a 4/12, then priced labor at one flat per-square rate.
 The real roof carried more surface area, a steeper slope on the back, and two layers instead of one.
+Every one of those misses was invisible until the crew was standing on the deck.

 On a plan-based or measured takeoff, the three missing squares and the steep-slope labor bump show up before the bid goes out.
-The tearoff line reflects two layers.
+The tearoff line reflects two layers, not one.
 When the crew found eleven sheets of soft decking, a per-sheet rate was already in the contract, so the change order took five minutes and a signature instead of an argument.
 You closed the job at the bid margin instead of eating the difference.
-That is the whole point of pricing conditions instead of averages, and it is the same discipline covered in our guide to job costing for contractors.

 See how job costing protects margin on every roof

 BuildCrux is built for shops that want the estimate, the change orders, and the money in one place.
 The AI estimating tool turns a plan set into a first-pass line-item estimate, and you adjust the waste factor and labor rates to match the roof.
 When rot or a scope add shows up, the change order tool prices it and captures a signature before the crew covers it up.
-For dispute-proof records, jobsite photos tie the deck condition to the day.
-If you want to see how it stacks against the roofing-specific tools, our JobNimbus comparison and AccuLynx comparison lay it out plainly.
+For dispute-proof records, jobsite photos tie the deck condition to the day it happened, which is worth its weight the first time a homeowner questions the extras.

 See how AI estimating builds a roof bid